Jed Stone: Development

 Kenneth Cope made his first appearance as Jed Stone in April 1961, which was originally intended to be a one-off.
 But Kenneth Cope impressed the producers, and was brought back in September that year.
 Due to an Equity strike, Kenneth Cope could not return to the series until 1962, so was absent for a year.
 Jed Stone appeared for four more months from November 1962 to March 1963, and was reintroduced for the best part of 1966.

 In 2008, plans were made for increasingly villainous Tony Gordon to menace a pensioner named Mr. Gamble.
 Casting director June West suggested they bring Jed Stone back instead, initially for four episodes.
-Later that year Jed was brought back once again, However he was written out a month later when the character was nearly killed off by Tony Gordon.
-He reappeared again the following month for three episodes.
-Jed Stone was last seen on 2 February 2009.
-According to Cope, the producers had no desire to continue using the character after Tony Gordon's death.
+Jed was brought back later in the year, in which he was originally intended to be killed off at the hands of Tony Gordon, although this was changed.